scds/intro-voyant/index.md

 ---
 layout: home
-title: Text Analysis with Voyant
+title: Home
-subtitle: SCDS Do More with Digital Scholarship workshop series
+description: SCDS Do More with Digital Scholarship workshop series
 nav_order: 1
 ---